csimmonds/bbb-android-device-files/README.md

 If **installing to eMMC via fastboot** build and install as described in this tutorial http://2net.co.uk/tutorial/fastboot-beaglebone

-Otherwise, if installing to an SD card use the U-Boot from Rowboat.
-Get and build it like so:
+Otherwise, if installing to an SD card get and build U-Boot like so:
 ```
 $ cd ~/aosp
 $ git clone https://github.com/csimmonds/u-boot